9 Foods To Avoid During Breastfeeding

 Image: Shutterstock

-Cow milk, fish, peanuts, shellfish, tree nuts, wheat, soy and eggs, especially raw eggs are common allergenic foods.
+Cow milk, fish, peanuts, shellfish, tree nuts, wheat, soy, and eggs, especially raw eggs are common allergenic foods.
 If your infant is allergic to any of these foods, you should avoid them (and their products) from your nursing diet.

 Caitlin Houston, a mother of three daughters from Connecticut, writes in her blog, “All three of my daughters started showing symptoms of a dairy allergy at a very young age.
 Since my babies are exclusively breastfed, I do my best to avoid eating anything containing dairy ingredients.
 The baby’s dairy allergy symptoms include (but are not limited to) mucous in her stool, crazy newborn rashes, excessive spit-up, and painful gas (i).”

-According to the American Academy of Pediatrics (AAP), two to three out of hundred exclusively breastfed infants show an allergic reaction to these foods, mostly cow’s milk, in the mother’s diet (18).
+According to the American Academy of Pediatrics (AAP), two to three out of a hundred exclusively breastfed infants show an allergic reaction to these foods, mostly cow’s milk, in the mother’s diet (18).
 In such instances, experts recommend eliminating milk and dairy products from the mother’s diet during the lactation phase.

 protip_icon Experts say